bfabbio90/fictional_SQLite.db/README.md

 # fictional_SQLite.db
-This is a test made with Python and SQLite on VS Code
+This is a fictional date-test on VS Code using Python and SQLite3